Tag Archives: ceo

 The limit of this is that people do what you tell them to do and little or nothing else!
 A growing organization requires people to think for themselves, to generalize, and to apply broadly lessons learned.

-• The leader in a growing organization can be (and often is) the constraint to growth.
-Fortunately, this is an easy problem to fix: rather than telling subordinates what to do, the leader should spend the bulk of their time helping the next generation of leaders develop to the point where they operate independently; thereby freeing up the leader for strategic initiatives and actions that only they can perform.
+• The leader in a growing organization can be, and often is, the constraint to growth.
+Fortunately, this is an easy problem to fix: rather than telling subordinates what to do, the leader should spend the bulk of their time helping the next generation of leaders develop to the point where they operate independently; thereby freeing up the leader for strategic initiatives and other actions that only they can perform.

 CEOs who thrive on the heady sense of power that comes from knowing that their staff will do their bidding are consistently out-performed by those who do just the opposite and expect employees to think and act for themselves in pursuit of company performance and personal development.